Writing Fundamentals

 - Use thesaurus carefully.
 Don't just grab the longest synonym

 - Learn word roots.
-Latin/Greek roots unlock hundreds of words
+Latin and Greek roots open up hundreds of words

 | Root | Meaning | Examples |